hadabot/hadabot_main/content/p7/README.md

 ```

 4. Hit F5 to start debugging again.
 This time, the ROS2 environment will be set up with linker path locations, etc..
+1. YOUR HADABOT WILL MOVE AS YOU STEP THRU THE CODE.
+So be careful of where it is, or unplug the Hadabot from it's battery to be safe.